lukagolf/wilds/README.md

 # Augmentations

 We provide two different augmentation strategies: 'mixed' and 'combined'.
-The difference between these is explained in Section 4.2 of our paper (url: ...).
+The difference between these is explained in Section 4.2 of our [paper](https://github.com/lukagolf/wilds/blob/main/enhacing-ood-acc-in-code-completion-via-da.pdf).

 ## Mixed Strategy